Origins-Tech/InventiveInventory/README.md

 You can lock slots in your inventory by holding the Advanced Operation Key (Default: Alt) and clicking on the slot.
 Items in such a slot will not be affected by sorting, automatic refilling or profile loading. ⚙️ (for every feature seperatley)

-Additionally, picked-up items won't be placed in such a slot either and will rather get dropped.
+Additionally, picked-up items or quick-moved won't be placed in such a slot either and will rather get dropped. ⚙️
-(In singleplayer this works even with quick-moving items, on servers quick-move preventing is currently not available)

 ### Profiles 📋📂
 Save your current hotbar and offhand state and load it anytime back.